robbiemanson/origin-experiments/docs/about.md

 Origin uses specific naming conventions based on [SUIT CSS](https://suitcss.github.io/) so the difference between components and utilities is clear.
 These conventions are enforced using a linter.

-`ComponentNames` are clearly identified by their upper camel case syntax. `u-utility-classes` follow the syntax conventions of regular CSS, as that’s what they manipulate.
+`ComponentNames` are clearly identified by their upper camel case syntax. `utility-classes` follow the syntax conventions of regular CSS, as that’s what they manipulate.

 See [naming conventions]({{ site.baseurl }}/guidance/naming-conventions) for more details.